secretGeek/ok-bash/README.md

 Do you work on many different projects?
 And in each project, are there commands you use that are specific to that project?
 You need a `.ok` file.

-A `.ok` file holds a bunch of handy one-liners, specific to the folder it is in.
+An `.ok` file holds a bunch of handy one-liners, specific to the folder it is in.
 It can be viewed with a simple command.
 Any command can be executed with the command `ok <number>` (example, `ok 3` to run the 3rd command.)

 Imagine your `.ok` file contains these three lines: